Officer and utility worker killed in hit-and-run crash; suspect also accused of stealing cruiser

 After the cruiser crashed, police said they arrested the driver after a brief foot pursuit.

-A 54-year-old man from Woodsville, New Hampshire, was charged with two counts of manslaughter and armed robbery and was expected to be arraigned Thursday morning, Ryan said.
-Online court records early Thursday didn’t list information on his case, including whether he had a lawyer, and a phone number could not be found for him.
+Peter Simon, 54, of Woodsville, New Hampshire, appeared in court Thursday and was arraigned on multiple charges, including two counts of manslaughter, armed robbery, assault, and leaving the scene of an accident.
+A lawyer entered not guilty pleas on his behalf and a hearing date was scheduled for Dec.
+14.

-The events unfolded after the driver attempted to make a U-turn, striking a vehicle.
-The truck continued for about a quarter mile before Waltham police Officer Paul Tracey, 58, and a 36-year-old National Grid worker were struck.
-Tracey was working a police detail at a utility work site, Ryan said.
+The events unfolded after Simon suddenly attempted to make a U-turn, striking a vehicle, prosecutors said.
+The truck continued for about a quarter mile before Waltham police Officer Paul Tracey, 58, and a 36-year-old National Grid worker identified as Roderick Jackson, of Cambridge, were struck.
+Tracey was working a police detail at a utility work site, a trench that was marked by orange cones and signs and yellow flashing lights, prosecutors said in court.
+The truck also struck a National Grid truck.

 Tracey was a 28-year veteran of the Waltham Police Department.